MarcoBrubacher/wafe-function-collapse-for-graph-reconstruction/README.md

-﻿# Wave Function Collapse for Graph Augmentation
+﻿# Wave Function Collapse for Synthetic Graph Generation

 ## Work in Progress: This project is under active development and features are subject to change.
 The README may not reflect the final implementation.